govuk-one-login/ipv-cri-address-front/README.md

 - `BASE_URL`: Externally accessible base url of the webserver.
 Used to generate the callback url as part of credential issuer oauth flows
 - `PORT` - Default port to run webserver on.
 (Default to `5010`)
-- `ORDNANCE_SURVEY_SECRET`- The api key for the ordnance postcode look up api.

 # Testing